 Fiduciary Liability Insurance Guards Against Mismanagement Claims

-Fiduciary liability insurance (and management liability insurance) is targeted at protecting businesses’ and employers’ assets against fiduciary-related claims of mismanagement of a company’s employee benefit plans.
+Fiduciary liability insurance (and management liability insurance) is targeted at protecting businesses’ and employers’ assets against fiduciary-related claims (PDF) of mismanagement of a company’s employee benefit plans.
 It is not required by the Employee Retirement Income Security Act (ERISA) or any federal statute.
 If a claim is made against the policyholder of this insurance, it covers the legal expenses of defending against the claim, as well as the financial losses the plan may have incurred due to errors, omissions or breach of fiduciary duty.

 Under the ERISA Act of 1974, fiduciaries may be held personally responsible for the mismanagement of employee benefit plans.